Evert Lundquist: Interpretations of Lundquist's style and artworks

-In the mid/late 1920's and up to the mid 1930s, Lundquist painted in the styles that were most prevalent at the time.
+In the mid/late 1920s and up to the mid-1930s, Lundquist painted in the styles that were most prevalent at the time.
 For lecturer Teddy Brunius of Uppsala University, that Lundquist may be seen in earlier works to have referenced Edvard Munch was natural.
 What separated Lundquist from those who were only imitators of Munch was Lundquist's artistic "independence" and his artistic temperament which was that of a "pioneer".
 Given his artistic ability to paint in these styles, and his innovative ability to make them his own without imitation, it would have been natural to assume that he would continue to do so.
-However, in the mid 1930s, he began to alter his style of painting.
+However, in the mid-1930s, he began to alter his style of painting.
 Lundquist himself felt that he had now reached a level of his own maturity as an artist, and that his works of this period reflected this.
 He described his new stylistic developments as a, "solid, monumentally simplified and architecturally closed form and a synthesizing color form; the basic element of my artistic attitude."
 Writer Rolf Söderberg described Lundquist's use of color as vivid and intense.
 Lundquist had begun to break from an emphasis on the neutral tones, he had begun to use others such as "ice green, violet, orange, flesh red".
 Jardin du Luxembourg (1933–1934), which was included in Lundquist's debut exhibition in 1934, is a relevant example of his early works.
 In this present example, the artist has moved away from a rather straightforward attempt at portraying landscapes or still life which he had done earlier in his career.
 The painting demonstrates the "simplified architecture" and "synthesis of color" that Lundquist cited as part of his artistic process of the period.
 Brushstrokes in Jardin du Luxembourg are heavy, clearly defined and visible.
 While they do function to create the final image, they are not logical in relation to the subject matter.
 As they create the image, they do not support it by subjecting themselves individually to it.
 The brushstrokes become "individuals" that Lundquist has "applied to describe themselves."
 This "conflict" of brushstroke, as irrational and independent from subject, would continue to be developed and used by Lundquist during this time and in later works.
 Kvinnorna vid brunnen, painted in 1938, is also an example of this period.
 The painting depicts two women in a simplified form but within a cohesive structure.
 The dark color of the women contrast pointedly against the deep reds surrounding them.
 Nonetheless, the color and structure form a coherent whole to tell us about what we are viewing.
 The women are featureless, therefore color tone, composition and structure must guide the viewer's interpretations.
 While the paintings have elements which evoke the styles of Henri de Toulouse-Lautrec and James Ensor, they also have stylistic elements which were Lundquist's own innovations and which will become his hallmarks.
 Art critic Olle Granath believed that works like Jardin du Luxembourg were harbingers of what would eventually come to be Lundquist's style for the next fifty years.